BLACK STATIC 37

 How To Buy Black Static:

 Black Static is available in good shops in the UK, USA and many other countries.
 If your local shop (in any country) doesn't stock it they should easily be able to order it in for you so please don't hesitate to ask them.
-You can also buy the magazine from a variety of online retailers, or a downloadable version for e-readers from places like Smashwords and Amazon.
+You can also buy the magazine from a variety of online retailers, or a version for e-readers/PDF from places like Smashwords, Amazon, iTunes, Weightless etc.

 The best thing though – for you and for us – is to follow any of the Shop/Buy Now/Subscribe links on this page and take out a subscription direct with us.
 You'll receive issues much cheaper and faster that way, and the magazine will receive a much higher percentage of the revenue.

-The amount you pay is equivalent to ten years’ subscription at the previous rate (a total of £210), and a lifetime is defined as one which lasts either the lifetime of the subscriber or the lifetime of the magazine.
-This also applies to sister magazine Interzone, and there is an option to take out a cheaper joint lifetime subscription to both.
+The amount you pay is equivalent to ten years’ subscription at the previous rate (eg £210 in the UK), and a lifetime is defined as one which lasts either the lifetime of the subscriber or the lifetime of the magazine.
+This also applies to Black Static's sister magazine Interzone, and there is an option to take out a more discounted joint lifetime subscription to both.

 These lifetime subscriptions can be found on the order form inside both magazines, and on this website's shop.
 It goes without saying that such long term subscriptions are of great benefit and support to the magazines, so many thanks to those of you who are taking up the offer.